 RNZ has requested a response from the government.

-Next story in National: Tarantino: 'I've given my entire life to my movies'
+Next story in New Zealand: Tarantino: 'I've given my entire life to my movies'

 Copyright © 2016, Radio New Zealand